Syama Jataka: Sovannasam

-which is the standard costume of a hermit. he can also be seen represented as a Brahmin wearing white clothes or in an orange costume similar to those worn by monks.
+which is the standard costume of a hermit.
+He can also be seen represented as a Brahmin wearing white clothes or in an orange costume similar to those worn by monks.

 King Belayeak

 Belayeak is usually depicted as a King, with a headdress, a crossed ornamental chest strap, and various other jewelry.
 In Wat Saravan Decho (Phnom Penh), Belayeak is depicted as an ordinary hunter, wearing short pants, a short-sleeved shirt, and carrying a bow.
 In some temples, King Belayeak is depicted with the face of a yeak (demon).

 Dukol and Bareka

 Sovannasam's parents are generally represented as an elderly couple, sometimes with black hair, sometimes with gray hair.
-Some temple painters represent Dukol with a mous- tache and beard as well.
+Some temple painters represent Dukol with a moustache and beard as well.
 The clothing in which the couple is depicted shows a similar variety to that of Sovannasam, and includes tiger skins and varying color “sampot".
 The elderly couple is not however represented in the kingly costume in which Sovannasam is sometimes rendered.